gbdev/pandocs/src/Palettes.md

 ## LCD Monochrome Palettes

+Non-Color games have access to one palette for the background (and Window), and two for OBJs.

+In CGB Mode the color palettes are taken from [CGB palette memory](<#LCD Color Palettes (CGB only)>) instead.

 ### FF47 — BGP (Non-CGB Mode only): BG palette data

 This register assigns gray shades to the [color indices](<#Data format>) of the BG and Window tiles.